 Annual Work Plans

 Garrett State Forest is the birthplace of forestry conservation in Maryland.
 The generous donation of 1,917 acres by the Garrett Brothers in 1906 serves as the foundation of the Garrett State Forest, as well as Maryland's present Public Lands system.
-Mountain forests, streams and valleys make up the nearly 7,000 acres of Garrett State Forest in Garrett County.
+Mountain forests, streams and valleys make up the 8,144 acres of Garrett State Forest in Garrett County.

-The forest is home to red oak, white oak, scarlet oak, black cherry, hickory, red maple, white pine and hemlock along the stream banks.
+Potomac-Garrett State Forest is home to red oak, white oak, scarlet oak, black cherry, hickory, red maple, white pine and hemlock along the stream banks.
 Mountain streams trickle throughout the region, offering visitors glimpses of beaver ponds and cranberry bogs.
 Many wildlife species make their home in this forest.
 Primitive campsites, hiking, hunting, birding, biking, skiing and snowmobiling allow visitors to enjoy the beauty of their surroundings.

 Firewood for camping must be purchased from local vendors.
 Please do not bring personal firewood in to the State Forest.
 A wide variety of forest insect pests are accidentally transported and introduced to new areas by transporting personal firewood between distinct geographic locations.
 Please keep our forests safe!

 The Kindness Demonstration Area features a 1.25 mile self guided hiking trail through 387 acres of forestland with signs explaining forest management and wildlife improvement practices.